Super Optimal Broth: SOC

-Alternatively, SOB and SOC can be made by adding small amounts of concentrated magnesium chloride and glucose solutions to pre-prepared SOB.
+Alternatively, SOB and SOC can be prepared by adding small amounts of concentrated magnesium chloride and glucose solutions to pre-prepared SOB.

 pH adjustment

 For maximum effectiveness, SOB/SOC media should have its pH adjusted to 7.0 by adding concentrated sodium hydroxide.
 The original literature states that the pH of the final medium should be between 6.8 and 7.0.

 Sterilization

 Finally, the SOB medium should be autoclaved at 121 °C to ensure sterility.
-The components of SOC medium should not be autoclaved together because the high temperature can cause the glucose to react with tryptic peptides (see Maillard reaction), compromising the quality.
-SOB and magnesium and glucose additive solutions can be autoclaved separately and mixed afterwards to final concentrations.
+The components of SOC medium should not be autoclaved together because at elevated temperature glucose can react with the tryptic peptides (see Maillard reaction), compromising the quality of the preparation.
+SOB and magnesium and glucose additive solutions can be autoclaved separately and mixed afterwards to the final concentrations.
 Complete SOC can be filter sterilized through a 0.22 μm filter.